 Disclosure: A Sprinkling of Cayenne is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-Seeing as this is my 19th chicken blog recipe post, I guess you could say that I have a thing for the backyard bird.
-Chicken is cheap, chicken is oh soooo recipe-versatile, and in my humble opinion, chicken is one easy protein to make taste yum-delicious no matter what you happen to have on hand.
+This is my 19th chicken blog recipe post.
+So, I guess you could say that I have a thing for the backyard bird.
+Chicken is cheap, chicken is oh soooo recipe-versatile.
+And, in my humble opinion, chicken is easy to make taste yum-delicious no matter what you happen to have on hand.
 Yep.

 Every week, I make chicken this and I make chicken that.
 Yet, for years now, I’ve been denying myself of gluten free chicken tenders and wings.
 It’s not that I’ve ever lost my love for them.
 I haven’t.
-It’s just that I’m usually so busy making gumbos, stews, and on-the-fly pantry ingredient chicken recipes that I just haven’t even thought of chicken wings or tenders for a while.
+It’s just that I’m usually so busy making gumbos and on-the-fly pantry ingredient chicken recipes that I just haven’t thought of them lately.

 But, that all changed last week during an otherwise ordinary trip to my local convenience store.
-You see, this little store has a deli with super nice workers who don’t mind at all when I call in an order for a dressed double cheeseburger without a bun.
+You see, this little store has a deli with super nice workers.
+And, they don’t mind at all when I call in an order for a dressed double cheeseburger without a bun.
 Yep.
-They even make my fries to order, meaning that my hot and tasty fried potato fingers don’t even come in contact with the gluten-covered fried foods that are in the heated display case.

-And just when I snapped back to reality, one of the deli workers put a plastic glove on one of her hands.
-Then, she reached deep into one of the forbidden food bins and pulled out one whole dozen of sauce-laden fried chicken wings.
-Y’all, I thought my tongue was going to straight fall out of my mouth!!
-Just the thought of those rich, saucy chicken wings was enough to almost bring a tear to my eye.
-Yep.
+Then I snapped back into reality when one of the deli workers put a plastic glove on one of her hands.
+And reached deep into one of the forbidden food bins and pulled out one whole dozen of sauce-laden fried chicken wings.

 But, I managed to hold it together while I paid for my order.
-When I looked into the box to make sure that they didn’t forget my mayo and mustard, I knew that it would be only a matter of time before I went home and started to develop my gluten free Creole mustard chicken wings and tenders.
+However, I knew that it was time for me to develop my own gluten free Creole mustard chicken wings and tenders.

 A day later, I was hard at work in my kitchen…